Two convergent NPA-like hierarchies for the quantum bilocal scenario: Abstract

 \section{Abstract}

-Characterising the correlations that arise when locally measuring a single joint quantum system is one of the main problems of quantum information theory.
+Characterising the correlations that arise from locally measuring a single part of a joint quantum system is one of the main problems of quantum information theory.
 The seminal work [M. Navascués \emph{et al}, NJP 10,7,073013 (2008)], known as the NPA hierarchy, reformulated this question as a polynomial optimisation problem over noncommutative variables and proposed a convergent hierarchy of necessary conditions, each testable using semidefinite programming.
 More recently, the problem of characterising the quantum \emph{network} correlations, which arise when locally measuring \emph{several independent} quantum systems distributed in a network, has received considerable interest.
-Several generalisations of the NPA hierarchy, such as the Scalar Extension [Pozas-Kerstjens \emph{et al}, Phys.
+Several generalisations of the NPA hierarchy, such as the scalar extension [Pozas-Kerstjens \emph{et al}, Phys.
 Rev. Lett.
 123, 140503 (2019)], were introduced while their converging sets remain unknown.
-In this work, we introduce a new hierarchy and characterise its convergence in the case of the simplest network, the bilocal scenario, and explore its relations with the known generalisations.
-We also provide arguments against a commutator-based definition of the set of quantum correlations in networks.
+In this work, we introduce a new \emph{bilocal factorisation NPA hierarchy}, prove its equivalence to a \emph{modified} bilocal scalar extension NPA hierarchy, and characterise its convergence in the case of the simplest network, the bilocal scenario.
+We further explore its relations with the other known generalisations.